Onarheim Church: History

 The earliest existing historical records of the church date back to the year 1327, but the church was not new that year.
 The first church at Onarheim was a stone church that was probably built in the late 1100s.
 The church had a rectangular (nearly square) nave that measured about 11.9x10 m and a narrower, rectangular chancel.
 At some point before 1686, the old stone chancel was torn down and replaced with a new wooden chancel on the same location.
 The church was sold into private ownership in 1723.
 In 1819–1820, the church was in disrepair, so it was completely renovated and rebuilt.
 The entire stone nave was demolished and rebuilt and the choir was heavily renovated.
-In 1862, the municipality of Tysnes bought back the church from private ownership.
+In 1862, Tysnes Municipality bought back the church from private ownership.
 As the population of the parish increased, the church eventually became too small, so in 1893, the whole church was torn down and a new wooden long church was built on the same site.
 The new church was consecrated on 7 July 1893 by the Bishop Fredrik Waldemar Hvoslef.